dann5525/sales-channel/README.md

 ## Setup Instructions

 1. **Clone the Project**:
-   - Copy this Sales Channels folder into your Euclid SDK project folder.
+   - Copy this Sale Channel folder into your Euclid SDK project folder.

 2. **Edit Configuration**:
    - Modify the `euclid.json` file in your Euclid SDK project to include the configuration for the Sales Channels project.